mmmmmtasty/SportScanner/README.md

 ~/LibraryRoot/Ice Hockey/
 ~/LibraryRoot/Motorsport/

+##Flat folder structure

+All files can be placed directly into the folder you created in the first step.
+All information required to match the file should be in the file name.

 Inside this directory you can dump all files that you want to be scanned and added but there are requirement for what must be in the filename.

  - League Name